 When shoppers add items to their carts but then leave your site, use abandoned cart emails to immediately remind them about what they’ve left behind and capture their limited attention during the busy holiday time period.

 Abandoned cart emails are easy to set up and they’re profitable.
-Brands that have average order values (AOVs) between $100-$500 recover about four to five percent of their abandoned carts on average with abandoned cart emails while brands with AOVs less than $50 recover about three percent on average, according to Klaviyo’s research.
+Brands that have average order values (AOVs) between $100-$500 recover about 4-5% of their abandoned carts on average with abandoned cart emails while brands with AOVs less than $50 recover about 3% on average, according to Klaviyo’s research.

 Here are two tips to create impactful abandoned cart emails: